 How to Win Beer Pong: Redemption Rule

 If the situation goes into overtime, where both teams have sunk all their shots a 3-cup overtime rule comes into effect.
 Replace 3 cups for each team in a 3 cup triangle.
-Make sure to add appropriate amount of beet to the cups.
+Make sure to add the appropriate amount of beer to the cups.

 The House has Final Say